Ilkka-LBL/LBLDataAccess/README.md

 ## Pre-requisite
 The pre-requisite for using the NOMIS class is that you'll need to register for NOMIS and find your API key (www.nomisweb.co.uk) in settings.
-Copy the key into a file named 'NOMIS_KEY_API.txt' located in the /api/ folder.
+Copy the key into a file named `config.json` located in the config folder inside LBLDataAccess.
+Make sure to insert the key inside double quotes after `"nomis_api_key":`.
+Likewise, if you need proxies, you can insert that information inside the `config.json` file too.

 ### Getting help selecting geocodes: